CS-SI/eopf-stac-extension/README.md

 `eopf:image_size` provides the sizes in rows and columns of each image in the product, as well as its position.
 An Item is only allowed to use `eopf:image_size` in its Properties if it has at least one asset with a defined image size array.
+This field contains at least the raster dimensions in x (columns) and y (rows) for the highest resolution data in the product.
+For multi-resolution data or rasters containing tie-point variables, the complete list of sizes can be provided too.
+Optionally, the extract position of the image in offsets for element (0,0) on the swath can be provided too.

 #### eopf:pixel_classification

-`eopf:pixel_classification` provides the amount of pixels with a quality classification, in counts and / or in percentage, related to the best resolution raster.
+`eopf:pixel_classification` provides the amount of pixels with a quality class, in counts and / or in percentage, related to the best resolution raster.
 An Item is only allowed to use `eopf:pixel_classification` in its Properties if it has at least one asset with a defined pixel class array.
+This field contains the classification structure with a short name for each class.
+In case of multiple raster sizes, this structure contains only the classes for the highest resolution data.
+One of the fields, count or percent, is required to be set, but both can be used at the same time.

 ### Image Size Object